Bratini89/Bratini89/README.md

 - 👋 Hi, I’m Carlos Bratini from Dominican Republic
-- 👀 I’m learning about new tecnologies
+- 👀 I love to learn technologies
 - 🌱 I’m currently learning and studing to become a Full stack Developer
-- 📫 How to reach me in Linked in as Carlos Bratini
+- 📫 How to reach me carlosbratini@hotmail.com

 <!---
 Bratini89/Bratini89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.